Gusse-dev/API_VDB/README.md

 docker stop api_vdb
 ```

+**Info**: Using the API inside the container for the first time might take a while, as the language model for the vector database needs to downloaded.

 ## Documentation

 View the Swagger-Documentation by running the app and accessing http://127.0.0.1:8000/docs#
+It is also provides an interface to test the functionality of the API.
+Authorization can be done by using the top right 'authorize' icon and entering a valid username and password.